bb-acarrera/PLUTO/src/runtime/python/README.md

 1. Run **python3 -m venv virtualEnvironment**.
 (You could use a directory name other than _virtualEnvironment_ and a path outside the source area if you wish but that's what I used.)
 2. Run **source virtualEnvironment/bin/activate**.
-3. Run **pip install -r requirements.txt** to install Luigi and it's dependencies into the virtual environment.
+3. Run **pip3 install -r requirements.txt** to install Luigi and it's dependencies into the virtual environment.

 <sub><sup>For future reference, to create the **requirements.txt** file simply run **pip freeze >requirements.txt**.</sup></sub>